jhh/sf/notebooks/README.md

 ## Notebooks

 The links below will display a read-only copy of the notebook.
+Clone the repository and run Jupyter locally in this directory to experiment with them.

 - [Random Image](Random%20Image.ipynb): displays a random image from the [sample directory](RealFullField/).